Balu7675/Data-analytics/README.md

 **Spotify Analysis:** Examined music features including tempo, energy, danceability, and popularity to uncover listening patterns, genre preferences, and trends in streaming behavior.

 **Formula 1 Analysis**: Analyzed racing data to evaluate driver and team performance, race strategies, and seasonal outcomes, highlighting key factors influencing success in motorsports.

+**SQL Projects:** This project applies SQL queries on multiple databases including World Population Data, Bank Churn Modelling, and IPL 2023 Matches.
+It explores population statistics, customer banking behavior, and cricket match outcomes by writing queries for counts, averages, maximum/minimum values, and group-based analysis.
+The project demonstrates skills in data extraction, aggregation, and relational database analysis for real-world datasets.

+**Tableau Projects:** This Tableau project uses three datasets—COVID-19 Global Statistics, Indian Agriculture Data, and HR Analytics—to create interactive visualizations and dashboards.
+The project demonstrates data analysis skills by exploring pandemic trends, agricultural insights, and workforce patterns through multiple worksheets and dashboards.
+It highlights the ability to collect data from Kaggle, clean and visualize it in Tableau, and design meaningful dashboards for data-driven decision-making.